nilpunch/massive-ecs/README.md

-# Sparse set ECS library with rollbacks
+# Sparse set ECS with rollbacks

 Made for competitive and fast paced online multiplayer games with prediction-rollback netcode.

+## Overview

+This is **a library**, not a framework.
+Thus, it doesn't try to take control of the user codebase or the main game loop.

+Provided features:

+- Fast and simple ECS without code generation and type announcements
+- Ultra-fast saving and rollbacking
+- Zero GC allocations during runtime
+- Support for managed data like arrays
+- IL2CPP friendly, tested on PC | Android | WebGL

 ## Installation